Racecar (MIT – Mathisi Initiative)

 This pilot program aims to reinforce students’ knowledge and abilities in the field of programming, robotics and technology, combining theory with practice.

-Eight C Gymnasium and 8 A Lyceum students will take part in the program and will receive the required guidelines on the following subjects:
+Sixteen Gymnasium students will take part in the program, selected based on academic criteria, and will be divided in teams (students B Gymnasium, students C Gymnasium and students A Lyceum).
+In order to work, they will receive the required guidelines on the following subjects:

 - Programming (Python)